marcklemp/vips/README.md

 - `C-c <down>`: Choose a specific model and send selected text to it.
 - `C-c C-a C-c`: Mark text from the start of the buffer to the current position and run GPT-4 Turbo.
 - `C-c C-a C-v`: Run GPT-4 Turbo on the entire buffer.
+- `C-c .`: Play the selected text in your operating system's default player.
 - `C-c C-d C-s`: Display currently selected system messages.

 ### Customizing AI Responses with System Messages